These are the Most Fuel Efficient Cars in 2025

 Renault Clio Review

-It’ll come as no surprise whatsoever that the Yaris hatchback is packing exactly the same hybrid system as the Yaris Cross SUV we mentioned earlier.
-However, reduced weight and sleeker bodywork gives the hatchback version a sizeable advantage when it comes to fuel economy - 6.5mpg to be exact.
+It’ll come as no surprise whatsoever that a Toyota hatchback finishes so high up here.
+After all, no mainstream car company has as much experience with hybrid cars as Toyota; although Honda wasn’t far behind with the Mk1 Insight, the original Toyota Prius was the world’s first mass-produced hybrid, and petrol-electric power now features in the vast majority of Toyota/Lexus models.
+Models like the Yaris, which isn’t just one of the most fuel-efficient hybrid cars out there — it’s one of the most fuel-efficient cars full stop.
 It’s not perfect - the ride is a bit firm and the interior is rather dour - but it feels nimble and alert on the road, and it’ll come with the same peerless reliability and generous warranty as every other Toyota.
 Chuck in its minuscule running costs, and the package becomes even more appealing.

 Toyota Yaris Review

-If you’re thinking that the Mazda 2 Hybrid looks a lot more like the Toyota Yaris we were just talking about than it does the Mazda 2 we mentioned back in the petrol section of this article, then you'd be correct.
+If you’re thinking that the Mazda 2 Hybrid looks a lot like the Toyota Yaris we were just talking about, then you'd be correct.
 In fact, the 2 Hybrid is little more than a rebadged version of the Yaris, built by Toyota and sold on to Mazda for resale to you.
 Given that the two cars are all but identical, we’re not entirely sure why official tests give the Mazda a fuel consumption figure that’s more than 4mpg better than the Toyota’s, but we have to trust that the WLTP folks know what they’re doing.
 Bearing in mind their similarity, the Mazda has many of the same attributes as the Yaris, but do bear in mind that you’ll only get a three-year, 60,000-mile warranty with the Mazda.

 (Note: Figures correct at the time of publication, but are subject to regular change so should be independently checked)